 Disputes from Defendants’ Insurance Companies

-Most defendants in wrongful death lawsuits will be represented by insurance companies and defense attorneys.
+Insurance companies and defense attorneys will represent most defendants in wrongful death lawsuits.
 Insurers will often delay cases by refuting various aspects of your claim.
 Illinois courts follow a modified comparative negligence rule when awarding damages in wrongful death cases.
-This means that damages are awarded based on percentages of fault. while the defendant is 80% to blame, the defendant will pay for 80% of damages caused by the death while the remaining 20% will go unpaid.
+This means that damages are awarded based on percentages of fault. while the defendant is 80% to blame, the defendant will pay for 80% of the damages caused by the death while the remaining 20% will go unpaid.
 If the victim was more than 50% to blame for their death, then their family may not recover damages in a wrongful death claim.

 Insurance companies and defense lawyers may hire private investigators to try and shift blame for wrongful death.
 By assigning blame to someone other than the defendant, insurers may avoid paying the full value of a claim.
 Therefore, the process of debating fault can severely delay your claim.
 Our Naperville wrongful death lawyers can expedite your case by fighting insurance companies and proving the defendant was at fault.